pelias/terraform-elasticsearch/README.md

   aws_vpc_id   = "vpc-1234" # the ID of an existing VPC in which to create the instances ssh_key_name = "ssh-key-to-use"
+  availability_zones = "us-east-1a,us-east-1b,us-east-1c" # List of availability zones to use.
+Optional in us-east-1, required otherwise

   environment                       = "dev" # or whatever unique environment you choose elasticsearch_max_instances       = 2 # 2 r5.large instances is suitable for a minimal full-planet production build with replicas